Does Peer-Reviewed Research Help Predict Stock Returns?: Data-Mined Predictability

 \subsection{Out-of-Sample Returns from Data Mining}

-Our simple data mining procedure generates notable out-of-sample returns, as seen in Table \ref{tab:dm-oos}.
-Each June, we sort the data-mined strategies into five bins based on their mean returns over the past 30 years (in-sample) and compute the mean return over the next year within each bin (out-of-sample).
+Our data mining procedure generates notable out-of-sample returns, as seen in Panel (a) of Table \ref{tab:dm-oos}.
+Each June, we sort the 29,000 accounting ratios into five bins based on their mean long-short returns over the past 30 years (in-sample) and compute the mean return over the next year within each bin (out-of-sample).
 We then average these statistics across each year.

-Using equal-weighted strategies, the in-sample returns of the first bin are on average -59 bps per month, with an average t-stat of -4.
+Using equal-weighted strategies, the in-sample returns of the first bin are on average -59 bps per month, with an average t-stat of -4.2.
 These statistics are similar to those of the typical published predictor (\citet{ChenZimmermann2021}).
-Out-of-sample, the first bin returns -49 bps per month, implying a decay of only 17\%, once again resembling published predictability (\citet{mclean2016does}).
+Out-of-sample, the first bin returns -47 bps per month, implying a decay of only 20\%, once again resembling published predictability (\citet{mclean2016does}).
 Since investors can flip the long and short legs of these strategies, these statistics imply substantial out-of-sample returns.
-Similar predictability is seen in bin 5, which decays by 27\%.
+Similar predictability is seen in bin 5, which decays by 32\%.

-Out-of-sample predictability is also seen in value-weighted strategies, though the magnitudes are weaker.
+Out-of-sample predictability is also seen in value-weighted strategies but with smaller magnitudes.
 Still, the out-of-sample returns monotonically increase in the in-sample return, indicating the presence of true predictability.
-Moreover, the roughly 60\% decay is far from 100\%, and is in the ballpark of the post-sample decay for published predictors (\citet{mclean2016does}).
+Moreover, the roughly 60\% decay is far from 100\%, and is in the ballpark of the post-sample decay for published predictors.
 Similarly, out-of-sample predictability is much weaker post-2004, though it still exists (see Appendix Table \ref{tab:dm-sum-2004}).

-Since there are 29,000 data-mined signals, Table \ref{tab:dm-oos} implies thousands of strategies with notable out-of-sample predictability.
-But are these strategies distinct?
-To address this question, we describe the covariance structure of data-mined predictors in Table \ref{tab:dm-cor}.
-The table examines strategies that have t-stats greater than 2.0 in at least 10\% of the 30-year in-sample periods from Table \ref{tab:dm-oos}.

-Table \ref{tab:dm-cor} shows that the predictors are to a significant extent distinct.
-More than 80\% of pairwise correlations are below 0.25 in absolute value (Panel (a)).
-Many dozens of principal components are required to span 80\% of total variance (Panel (b))---though there is a non-trivial factor structure.
-Thus, data mining not only uncovers notable out-of-sample performance, but also generates a very large number of distinct strategies.
-A similar covariance structure is seen in published predictors (\citet{ChenZimmermann2021}; \citet{bessembinder2021time}).
+The concentration of predictability in small stocks and the pre-2004 sample is also found in published predictors (\citealt{chen2022zeroing}).